 Here are some answers to frequently asked questions.

 Is a sexuality counselor and educator like a sex therapist?

 No. I do not diagnose, and I do not initiate psychological treatment.
-By asking questions, I will assess your needs and together, we will set learning objectives.
+By asking questions, I will assess your needs and together, we will set counseling and learning objectives.
 I will provide information and offer solutions to challenges you may face.
 Sex therapy can require months or longer; sexuality counseling and education may help you reach your learning objectives in one or several sessions because we are focused on solutions you can implement right away.

 What does a consultation include?

 Each session lasts an hour.
-At the first session, we will discuss the reasons for your visit, establish goals and learning objectives (e.g., to experience orgasm, or to explore options for sex toys), and discuss your concerns.
-We will engage in conversation, and I may draw or show illustrations, recommend resources, or assign homework to help you move toward reaching one of your goals.
+At the first session, we will discuss the reasons for your visit, establish how you want me to help you, and discuss your concerns.
+We will engage in conversation, and I may draw or show illustrations, recommend resources, or assign homework to help you move toward reaching your goals.
 I may recommend sexual aids or adult products, but I do not sell or distribute them.
 At the end of the session, we will determine whether further sessions would be helpful.

 Where do you work?

 I see clients in the New Jersey Center for Sexual Wellness, which is housed within medical offices in Bedminster, New Jersey as well as Morristown, NJ.
-The offices are conveniently located, wheelchair accessible, and staffed by caring personnel.
+The offices are wheelchair accessible and staffed by caring personnel.
 For clients who are outside the geographic area, I can conduct sessions by phone or on DoxyMe.com, which is an encrypted platform for healthcare providers.
-Online sessions must be prepaid through PayPal on this website.
+Online sessions must be prepaid through this website’s Shop.